 However, it can be fixed — often quickly and cost-effectively — and, you will likely see a 10x return on this investment.
 This is a great project to undertake during a crisis; it can be addressed with limited resources and has a huge impact on your business.

 There are two ways that you can fix this fast.
 First is to talk to your current webmaster, web development company, and/or your hosting provider and they can provide guidance.
-If you would prefer a more hands-off approach, we can help and have a “Website Not Secure” product, in our eCommerce store, that allows you to start fixing this problem today.
+If you would prefer a more hands-off approach, we can help, all you need to do is reach out.

 Below is more detail on why you need to fix it and how to do it.

 Google and SEO Implications